 Richmond athletic ground

 Every year Richmond Athletic Association stages a spectacular evening of family fun with a choreographed fireworks display by multi award-winning Phoenix Fireworks.
-This year the display theme is ‘80s Music Night’ with fireworks set to iconic tracks from those glorious years.
+Last year the display theme was ‘80s Music Night’ with fireworks set to iconic tracks from those glorious years – so we can’t wait to see what they have in store for 2018!
 There will also be live entertainment prior to the fireworks spectacle as well as funfair rides, mulled wine, hot food, candy floss and popcorn stalls and an after-party in the Members Bar.
-When?
-Sunday 5th November, gates open at 4.30pm, fireworks at 7pm sharp
+Phew!

 Where?
 Richmond Athletic Ground, Twickenham Road, Richmond, TW9 2SF